zaczgao/zaczgao.github.io/_pages/about.md

 Previously I was a software engineer at Intel from 2019 to 2020.
 I interned at Tencent in [Media Lab](https://avlab.qq.com/) headed by [Dr. Shan Liu](https://scholar.google.com/citations?user=bdBZ43wAAAAJ&hl=en) in summer 2018.

-My research interests include machine learning and computer vision, with a focus on object tracking, GAN and unsupervised representation learning.
+My research interests include machine learning and computer vision, with a focus on object tracking, GAN and self-supervised representation learning.